National Crime Prevention Strategy

 The National Crime Prevention Strategy (NCPS) is an integral part of the Government of Canada's continued efforts to tackle crime in order to build stronger, healthier communities.

-Register for the NCPC mailing list to receive information from the Centre.
+Register for the NCPS mailing list to receive updates on the NCPS, including notification on funding opportunities.

 Crime Prevention News Releases